-Chicago Greyhound Bus Accident Lawyers
+Greyhound Bus Accident Lawyer

 Causes of Greyhound Bus Accidents

-- Drivers may falsify logs in order to work longer shifts or be encouraged to work for longer than they should.
+- Drivers may falsify logs to work longer shifts or be encouraged to work much longer than they should.
 Fatigue and distractions from devices such as phones and mobile electronics increase reaction time and make it more difficult for drivers to react in time to prevent collisions.

 Damages Sought Following an Illinois Greyhound Bus Accident